Jump to:

 To be eligible, you must be a U.S. citizen or have permanent U.S. residency status.
 You must also be nominated by one of a designated group of individuals, who include leaders of universities, think tanks, and publishers.
 (Please write to acfellows@carnegie.org to find out if your institution is on our nomination list.)

-University presidents may nominate one junior and one senior scholar.
-(You may not nominate two junior or two senior scholars.)
-Other nominators — e.g., the head of a university press, learned society, think tank, publisher, or newspaper — may nominate one candidate.
+University presidents may nominate one tenured and one untenured.
+Other nominators—e.g., the head of a university press, learned society, think tank, publisher, or newspaper—may nominate one candidate.

-For the vast majority of universities a senior scholar is defined as any holder of a tenured post and a junior scholar as any holder of an untenured post (this includes tenure-track).
-For professional schools and other institutions which do not have tenure, a senior scholar is defined as one who received their terminal degree more than 10 years ago, and a junior scholar as one who received their terminal degree 10 years ago or less (2014 – 2024).
+For professional schools and other institutions which do not have tenure, a senior scholar is defined as one who received their terminal degree more than 10 years ago (before November 2015), and a junior scholar as one who received their terminal degree 10 years ago or less (after November 2015).

 We welcome candidates holding a terminal degree other than a PhD.
 We also welcome candidates with exceptional experience that qualifies them as a senior professional or intellectual.